Sir Ian Cheshire

 Chair of Food, Farming and Countryside Commission

-Sir Ian was appointed to the Barclays UK Board as a non-executive Director in April 2017.
+Sir Ian was appointed Non-Executive Chairman to the Barclays UK Board in April 2017.
 He was appointed Group Chief Executive of Kingfisher plc from January 2008 and left the group in early 2015.
 Prior to this he was Chief Executive of B&Q. His previous roles at Kingfisher from 1998 onwards include Chief Executive of International and Development, Chief Executive of e-Kingfisher and Group Director of Strategy and Development.
 Sir Ian has won a number of awards including Lifetime contributions to retailing, green business and the Fortune WEF award for leadership in the circular economy.
 Sir Ian was knighted in the 2014 New Year Honours for services to Business, Sustainability and the Environment and is a Chevalier of the Ordre National du Merite of France.
 Other current principal external appointments: Chairman, Debenhams plc; Chairman, Maisons du monde; Chairman, Menhaden plc; Lead non-executive director for the government.

 Judith Batchelar OBE